Search

-Understanding The Risks In Your Pre-IPO Company Stock Options (Part 2) This is premium content
+Understanding The Risks In Your Startup Or Pre-IPO Stock Options (Part 2) This is premium content

 Stock options and restricted stock in pre-IPO companies can create substantial wealth, but you need to understand what might happen to your stock grants in venture capital financings, in an acquisition, or in an initial public offering.
 While Part 1 looks at venture financings and M&A deals, Part 2 analyzes IPOs.